yonasBSD/foot/INSTALL.md

 capabilities to the applications running inside the terminal.
 As such, it is important that the terminfo used reflects the actual terminal.
-Using the `xterm-256color` terminfo will, in many cases, work, but I still recommend using foot’s own terminfo.
+Using the `xterm-256color` terminfo will, in many cases, work, but I still recommend using foot's own terminfo.
 There are two reasons for this:

-* foot’s terminfo contains a couple of non-standard capabilities, used by e.g. tmux.
+* foot's terminfo contains a couple of non-standard capabilities, used by e.g. tmux.
 * New capabilities added to the `xterm-256color` terminfo could potentially break foot.
-* There may be future additions or changes to foot’s terminfo.
+* There may be future additions or changes to foot's terminfo.

-As of ncurses 2021-07-31, ncurses includes a version of foot’s terminfo. **The recommendation is to use those**, and only install the terminfo definitions from this git repo if the system’s ncurses predates 2021-07-31.
+As of ncurses 2021-07-31, ncurses includes a version of foot's terminfo. **The recommendation is to use those**, and only install the terminfo definitions from this git repo if the system's ncurses predates 2021-07-31.

-But, note that the foot terminfo definitions in ncurses’ lack the non-standard capabilities.
+But, note that the foot terminfo definitions in ncurses' lack the non-standard capabilities.
 This mostly affects tmux; without them, `terminal-overrides` must be configured to enable truecolor support.
-For this reason, it _is_ possible to install “our” terminfo definitions as well, either in a non-default location, or under a different name.
+For this reason, it _is_ possible to install "our" terminfo definitions as well, either in a non-default location, or under a different name.